tryigit/PlayIntegrityFix/README.md

 > [!NOTE]
 > **P**lay **I**ntegrity **F**ix Advanced > **PIFS**
 >
-> *New and improved version that passes the Strong test.
+> *New and improved version that passes the Strong test (Includes BL Hiding).
 Infrastructure by Lsposed developers.
-Only Google Play Services and test apps spoof, they do not affect the system.*
+Only Google Play Services and some apps spoof, they do not affect the system.*
 >
 > **P**lay **I**ntegrity **F**ix Old > **PIF**
 >